Equinox Gold (CVE:EQX) Price Target Cut to C$11.50

-Equinox Gold (CVE:EQX) had its price target reduced by research analysts at BMO Capital Markets from C$14.50 to C$11.50 in a research report issued on Wednesday, BayStreet.CA reports.
-The brokerage currently has a “neutral” rating on the stock.
-BMO Capital Markets’ price target points to a potential upside of 45.94% from the company’s previous close.
+Equinox Gold (CVE:EQX) had its price target cut by research analysts at National Bankshares from C$13.00 to C$11.50 in a research report issued to clients and investors on Thursday, BayStreet.CA reports.
+The brokerage currently has an “outperform” rating on the stock.
+National Bankshares’ target price would indicate a potential upside of 45.94% from the stock’s current price.

-A number of other research firms also recently commented on EQX.
-Canaccord Genuity Group dropped their price objective on Equinox Gold from C$10.50 to C$10.00 in a report on Wednesday.
-National Bankshares increased their price objective on Equinox Gold from C$12.25 to C$12.50 in a report on Friday, January 7th.
-TD Securities cut their price target on Equinox Gold from C$16.00 to C$14.00 and set a “buy” rating on the stock in a research report on Wednesday.
-CIBC reduced their price objective on Equinox Gold from C$11.75 to C$10.00 and set a “neutral” rating for the company in a research note on Wednesday.
-Finally, Scotiabank lowered their target price on shares of Equinox Gold from C$11.75 to C$11.50 in a research report on Wednesday.
+A number of other brokerages have also recently commented on EQX.
+CIBC dropped their price target on Equinox Gold from C$11.75 to C$10.00 and set a “neutral” rating on the stock in a research report on Wednesday.
+Scotiabank dropped their price objective on Equinox Gold from C$11.75 to C$11.50 in a report on Wednesday.
+TD Securities dropped their price objective on Equinox Gold from C$16.00 to C$14.00 and set a “buy” rating on the stock in a report on Wednesday.
+BMO Capital Markets dropped their price objective on Equinox Gold from C$14.50 to C$11.50 and set a “neutral” rating on the stock in a report on Wednesday.
+Finally, Canaccord Genuity Group dropped their price objective on Equinox Gold from C$10.50 to C$10.00 in a report on Wednesday.
 Three research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of C$12.61.
+According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus target price of C$12.50.

 Equinox Gold Corp. engages in the acquisition, exploration, and development of mineral deposits.
 The company's principal properties include the Aurizona project covering a total land package of approximately 223,160 hectares located in Maranhão State, Brazil; and the Castle Mountain property situated in California, the United States.